Chicago cardinal invites pro-gay Vatican adviser to give talk at cathedral

 “The concerted attack on Father Martin’s work has been driven by three impulses,” Bishop McElroy stated further, “homophobia, a distortion of fundamental Catholic moral theology and a veiled attack on Pope Francis and his campaign against judgmentalism in the church.”

-The bishop went on to write in regard to his supposition of a distortion of Catholic oral theology that chastity is not the central virtue in the Christian moral life and that it does not have “a singularly powerful role in determining our moral character or our relationship with God.”
+The bishop went on to write in regard to his supposition of a distortion of Catholic oral theology that chastity is not the central virtue in the Christian moral theology and that it does not have “a singularly powerful role in determining our moral character or our relationship with God.”

 And while Father Martin can draw vehement reaction for his affirmation of LGBT activity, his supporters will also attempt to equate criticism of his controversial positions with personal attacks on him, while neglecting to mention the Father Martin’s allowing unbridled nastiness from his social media followers in response to any criticism of him.